 Human Resources and Security Specialists should use this tool to determine the correct investigation level for any covered position within the U.S. Federal Government.

-only if you are covered by the Civil Service Retirement System (CSRS) and do not
+are covered by the Civil Service Retirement System (CSRS).
+You should use

 You can purchase additional annuity of $7 per year for each $100 of voluntary